Corfitz Ulfeldt

-Count Corfits Ulfeldt (10 July 1606 – 20 February 1664) was a Danish statesman known for his collaboration with Sweden during and after the 1657-1658 Dano-Swedish War, for which he is often considered traitorous.
+Count Corfits Ulfeldt (10 July 1606 – 20 February 1664) was a Danish statesman known for his collaboration with Sweden during and after the 1657-1658 Dano-Swedish War, for which he is traditionally considered traitorous by the Danish.

 Early life

 Ulfeldt was the son of the chancellor Jacob Ulfeldt.
 He was educated abroad, concluding with one year under Cesare Cremonini at Padua.
 He returned to Denmark in 1629.